-- 127 EFRAG generally agrees that entities should be required to disclose: - (a) the fair value measurement hierarchy (level 1, 2 or 3) for each class of assets and liabilities measured at fair value in the statement of financial position after initial recognition;
+- 132 EFRAG generally agrees that entities should be required to disclose: - (a) the fair value measurement hierarchy (level 1, 2 or 3) for each class of assets and liabilities measured at fair value in the statement of financial position after initial recognition;

-- (b) whether it uses the exception in paragraph 485 of IFRS 13, for measuring the fair value of a group of financial assets and financial liabilities; and - (c) a tabular reconciliation from opening balances to closing balances of the significant reasons for changes in the fair value measurements of level 3 items. - 128 EFRAG considers that for assessing how fair value measurements affect an entity, one needs to understand what is being measured.
+- (b) whether it uses the exception in paragraph 485 of IFRS 13, for measuring the fair value of a group of financial assets and financial liabilities; and - (c) a tabular reconciliation from opening balances to closing balances of the significant reasons for changes in the fair value measurements of level 3 items. - 133 EFRAG considers that for assessing how fair value measurements affect an entity, one needs to understand what is being measured.
 In the PIR some users mentioned that for gains and losses of a different nature should not be aggregated for usefulness purposes.
-For that reason, EFRAG agrees to a specific disclosure objective to focus on the amount, nature and other characteristics of items in the fair value hierarchy for assets and liabilities within each level of the fair value hierarchy. - 129 EFRAG considers it appropriate for an entity not to disclose every technique and input used but consider that information about measurement uncertainties associated with fair value measurements should be provided.
+For that reason, EFRAG agrees to a specific disclosure objective to focus on the amount, nature and other characteristics of items in the fair value hierarchy for assets and liabilities within each level of the fair value hierarchy. - 134 EFRAG considers it appropriate for an entity not to disclose every technique and input used but consider that information about measurement uncertainties associated with fair value measurements should be provided.
 This includes information about the significant techniques and inputs to the fair value measurements which give rise to uncertainty in those measurements.
-This approach is consistent with paragraph 127 of IAS 1. - 130 The IASB is proposing in the ED to require disclosure about alternative fair value measurement for recurring fair value measurement.
-EFRAG notes that users may find information about alternative fair value measurements useful but that this proposal would vastly extend the population for which similar information is currently provided.
-Currently, level 3 items are in several industries, mainly financial institutions, the smallest group in the fair value hierarchy while level 2 items are the vast majority.
-Such required disclosures for this population would therefore increase the burden on preparers significantly.
-Therefore, considering the low perceived usefulness this information scored in its 2017 survey, EFRAG is not convinced about the trade-off between costs and benefits for this proposed requirement in several industries.
-In addition, disclosing the range of alternative fair value measurements using inputs that were reasonably possible at the end of the reporting period (paragraph 113 b of the ED) would raise issues of understandability. - 131 The IASB expects an entity to apply judgement to determine which items of information are relevant in its circumstances regarding measurement uncertainties associated with fair value measurements and reasonably possible alternative fair value measurements.
-The IASB also expects entities assessing which reasons for changes are significant to consider all reasons for changes on a relative basis and apply judgement to determine which of those reasons to disclose. - 132 EFRAG agrees that judgements and information about assumptions taken are useful, and entities should have some flexibility to determine the level of disclosure that most appropriately reflects users' needs.
+This approach is consistent with paragraph 127 of IAS 1. - 135 The IASB expects an entity to apply judgement to determine which items of information are relevant in its circumstances regarding measurement uncertainties associated with fair value measurements and reasonably possible alternative fair value measurements.
+The IASB also expects entities assessing which reasons for changes are significant to consider all reasons for changes on a relative basis and apply judgement to determine which of those reasons to disclose. - 136 EFRAG agrees that judgements and information about assumptions taken are useful, and entities should have some flexibility to determine the level of disclosure that most appropriately reflects users' needs.
 However, if more emphasis is placed on making disclosures entity specific, then inevitably there has to be some ground given up on achieving comparability.
-In this respect, EFRAG encourages the IASB to assess, in its field testing, the interaction between those two principles.
+In this respect, EFRAG encourages the IASB to assess, in its field testing, the interaction between those two principles. - 137 EFRAG acknowledges that often significant judgement is required to determine whether an item is in level 2 or level 3.
+EFRAG therefore encourages the IASB to include in the objectives that an entity should disclose how it applies judgement when determining the boundary between level 2 and level 3 as this is not clearly captured in the current disclosure objectives.
+The governance disclosures proposed in paragraph 142 will also provide useful insights in this regard. - Reasons for changes in fair value measurements - 138 EFRAG considers it important to understand why the amount of fair value measurements has changed during the period and the reasons for such changes in fair value measurements.
+Understanding how fair values have changed during the period helps users to identify important items to include in their analyses.
+In addition.
+EFRAG does not consider useful that entities disclose information about all reasons for changes in all fair value measurements across all levels of the fair value hierarchy.